jeremynguyenn/RF-19-SENSE2-CAN-Module/README.md

 # RF-19 SENSE2CAN Module
-The SENSE2CAN module is a SAMC21-based CAN bus DAQ module for Ryerson Formula Racing's RF-19 vehicle.
+The SENSE2CAN module is a SAMC21-based CAN bus DAQ module both hardware and software.

 ![Front render](Images/3D_front.png)